walder/Skynet-IADS/README.md

 create an instance of the IADS:
 `iranianIADS = SkynetIADS:create()`

-Give all SAM groups you want to add a common prefix eg: 'SAM-SA-10 west':
+Give all SAM groups you want to add a common prefix in the mission editor eg: 'SAM-SA-10 west', then add this line of code:
 `iranIADS:addSamSitesByPrefix('SAM')`

-Same for the EW radars, name all units with a common prefix eg: 'EW-radar-south':
+Same for the EW radars, name all units with a common prefix in the mission editor eg: 'EW-radar-south':
 `iranIADS:addEarlyWarningRadarsByPrefix('EW')`

 Avtivate the IADS: